 G-IV Pattern 1: Sample the environment to the west of an easterly wave, especially if dry air is detected in that region.
-Sample when easterly wave is forecast to develop in reliable computer models or is showing signs of development in observations.
-Sample when easterly wave is located at or west of 35°W (to be within range of G-IV).
-Standard Lawnmower pattern should be used to setup a grid of observations and dropsondes, with drops every 150 n mi.
+Sample when the easterly wave is forecast to develop in reliable computer models or is showing signs of development in observations.
+Sample when the easterly wave is located at or west of 35°W (to be within range of G-IV).
+Standard Lawnmower pattern should be used to set up a grid of observations and dropsondes, with drops every 150 n mi (280 km).
 The most likely orientation of the lawnmower pattern will be to the West or Northwest of the tropical disturbance/cyclone.
 Flight level is 40-45 kft.
-Long legs of pattern should be 600-1000 n mi (depending on flight time and resources) and short legs should be 150 n mi.
+Long legs of pattern should be 600-1000 n mi (1110-1850 km), depending on flight time and resources) and short legs should be 150 n mi (280 km).
 To maximize the usefulness of the data, a minimum of two boxes should be flown.
 In some situations, the same box could be flown twice to maximize data coverage in a more specific region.